renovatebot/renovate/docs/usage/config-presets.md

 ## GitLab-hosted Presets

 It is also possible to host your preset config using just a regular GitLab repository and without needing to publish it to npmjs.
-In such cases Renovate will simply look for a `renovate.json` file in the base branch.
+In such cases Renovate will simply look for a `renovate.json` file in the default branch.

 To host your preset config on GitLab: